nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-0-to-3-0-5.md

 ### Atomic Permissions for UI components

-Web UI checks for granular permissions in order to display components instead of a high level one.
+Web UI checks for granular permissions in order to display components instead of high level permissions like "Read" or "Edit".
 This helps with keeping the UI accurate even if you reconfigured the permissions and how they should be made available to users.

 [[WEBUI-5](https://jira.nuxeo.com/browse/WEBUI-5)]